 Joseph later assumed the duties of Facility Manger for the Center, where he developed and supervised all of the capital projects for the District.
 This included two expansions of the detention facility and several large scale improvements to its physical plant.
 Here Joseph also became increasingly versed in the responsibilities of disaster and emergency management, functioning as the principal manager of such.

-In March 2016, Joseph became the first employee of the FPJDC to move through every rank of the organization, when he was appointed by the Florida Parishes Juvenile Justice Commission as Executive Director of the detention center.
-He now manages the entire facility operations and currently is in his 20th year of service with the center.
+In March 2016, Joseph became the first employee of the FPJDC to move through every rank of the organization, when he was appointed by the Florida Parishes Juvenile Justice Commission as Executive Director for the Florida Parishes Juvenile Justice District; managing all of the District’s and Center’s operations.